Frank Ouna marvels at the draw with Bandari as KCB slowly adapt to KPL | Goal.com

-Frank Ouna marvels at the draw with Bandari as KCB slowly adapt to KPL
+Frank Ouna happy with Bandari draw as KCB slowly adapt to KPL

 KCB head Coach Frank Ouna plans to sharpen his striking department as the Bankers slowly adapt to the Kenyan Premier League.

-KCB ended their two-match defeat with a point against highly flying Bandari and Ouna choose to look at the positive, rather than the two points dropped in Machakos.
+KCB brought to a halt a two-match defeat, with a point against highly flying Bandari and Ouna choose to look at the positive, rather than the two points dropped in Machakos.

 Felly Mulumba gave Bandari the lead in the first half, and all seemed good until Clinton Kisiavuki leveled for the hosts with thirty minutes left on the clock.